Computer Lab Access

 [Distribute and collect completed evaluation instruments.]

 Here are some online resources that might be useful to you as you work to maximize design computer labs that are accessible to all students, including those with disabilities.
 [Elaborate.]

-For comprehensive information on accommodations, a wide range of case studies, frequently asked questions, and general resources, visit AccessSTEM at www.uw.edu/doit/Stem.
-Other online resources include the Faculty Room at www.uw.edu/doit/Faculty and the Center for Universal Design in Education at www.uw.edu/doit/CUDE.
-This resource was developed at the University of Washington as part of a nationwide project to provide resources to faculty and administrators so that they can make their courses and programs accessible to all students.
+For comprehensive information on accommodations, a wide range of case studies, frequently asked questions, and general resources, visit the AccessSTEM website.
+Other online resoures include the Faculty Room and the Center for Universal Design in Education.
 [Arrange to provide links from your campus' department website before the presentation.]
-Consider linking to this website from your department's faculty website.
+Consider linking to these websites from your department's website.

 Thank you for your time today and for your interest in finding ways to ensure that all of the students in our programs have equal opportunities to learn, explore interests, and express ideas.